d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 ## Defining the Optimization Algorithm

-As we discussed in the previous section, linear regression has a closed-form solution.
+As we discussed in :numref:`sec_linear_regression`, linear regression has a closed-form solution.
-However, this is not a book about linear regression, it is a book about deep learning.
+However, this is not a book about linear regression: it is a book about deep learning.
-Since none of the other models that this book introduces can be solved analytically, we will take this opportunity to introduce your first working example of stochastic gradient descent (SGD).
+Since none of the other models that this book introduces can be solved analytically, we will take this opportunity to introduce your first working example of minibatch stochastic gradient descent.

-At each step, using one batch randomly drawn from our dataset, we will estimate the gradient of the loss with respect to our parameters.
+At each step, using one minibatch randomly drawn from our dataset, we will estimate the gradient of the loss with respect to our parameters.
-Next, we will update our parameters (a small amount) in the direction that reduces the loss.
+Next, we will update our parameters in the direction that may reduce the loss.
-Recall from :numref:`sec_autograd` that after we call `backward` each parameter (`param`) will have its gradient stored in `param.grad`.
-The following code applies the SGD update, given a set of parameters, a learning rate, and a batch size.
+The following code applies the minibatch stochastic gradient descent update, given a set of parameters, a learning rate, and a batch size.
 The size of the update step is determined by the learning rate `lr`.
-Because our loss is calculated as a sum over the batch of examples, we normalize our step size by the batch size (`batch_size`), so that the magnitude of a typical step size does not depend heavily on our choice of the batch size.
+Because our loss is calculated as a sum over the minibatch of examples, we normalize our step size by the batch size (`batch_size`), so that the magnitude of a typical step size does not depend heavily on our choice of the batch size.